VedranBiH/aws-lambda-zombie-workshop/README.md

 </details>

 ## Setup Chat App and User Registration

+* This section should be done by one person in the team to enable the rest of the Lab capabilities.
+After this section each of the Labs can be done concurrently.

 1\.
 Verify you are in the correct region as specified on the team information provided by the facilitator.